 Notorious for his sense of humor and discerning eye, Steve is our sample and finish guru, crafting and assembling samples large and small, and leading the team on custom finishing projects.
 A former contractor who owned a business specializing in wood flooring, Steve earned his BS in Forestry at the University of Vermont.
 He traveled to California to be a wild land firefighter, then to North Carolina and a few other states, before settling with his wife Christine in Upstate, New York.
 Steve and Christine are music festival connoisseurs, introducing their daughter Willow to the art of bluegrass early in life.
 They also enjoy hiking and are currently working on the final room in their whole-house restoration: the kitchen.

 Jess is a hardworking guy and man of few words.
 He’s part of our samples team and can be found assembling samples large and small for our customers.
-Putting on his creative cap, he experiments with different finishes and stains (eco friendly of course!), bringing cool new ideas to our clients and to us.
-We’ve heard he plays tennis, snowboards, and spend his spare time with his German Shepard pup.
+When he's not experimenting with different finishes and stains (eco-friendly of course), you'll probably find him setting up camp mountainside under a starry sky.
+We've also heard he plays tennis, snowboards, and is obsessed with everything automobile - especially those of the European variety.

 Gnarly timbers in, clean timbers out.
 TJ and Carl run some of the biggest bandsaws in the industry, and do so with skill and dedication to quality.
 A love of showing off the latest pics of the kids, a jam session on the weekends, and the good natured patience it takes to coax the balance of grade and story from each timber they encounter.

-It's just board stock until Mark, Ed, Dave, Jesse, and Jonah turn it into tongue and groove flooring, or any of the many custom and standard molding profiles we create.
+It's just board stock until John, Josh, Dave, Luke, Alex, and Jonah turn it into tongue and groove flooring, or any of the many custom and standard molding profiles we create.
 Thanks to these precision-minded woodworkers, professional installers and homeowners alike sing their praises noting the quality of the fit - an important feature when you're paying your installer by the hour, or looking to finish your floor quickly.

-Jesse, Dakota, Mer, Dave, Darrell, and Dave are a tough buncha' guys who work in the cold & the humidity to pull the metal oddities out of the timbers and planks we salvage from across the country.
+Dave, Lucas, Jacob, Derek, and Jesse are a tough buncha' guys who work in the cold & the humidity to pull the metal oddities out of the timbers and planks we salvage from across the country.
 They may seem rough at first, but either the close quarters they work in or the teamwork it takes to do what they do has softened their dispositions to that of an amiable lot.

 Mathew, Steve on the headsaw, and Tony on the ripsaw are the guys who take timbers and turn them into blanks for the moulder crew to mill into the flooring you love.
 They're the ones who decide which grade which board belongs in, they cut out defects, they feed the hog, they play in bands, they fish, they joke, they make for a pretty entertaining bunch.